12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 Do you know what's worse about meetings?

-They never feel like time wasters, but they always end up wasting an insane amount of time from every office day.
-Meeting overload is among the top workplace time wasters.
+They never feel like time wasters, but they always end up wasting an insane amount of time every office day.
+Meeting overload or needless meetings are among the top workplace useless activities.

 What's the solution?